MetaMask/gator-extension/README.md

-# MetaMask Samrt Accounts & Delegation Extension for Scaffold-ETH 2
+# MetaMask Samrt Accounts Kit Extension for Scaffold-ETH 2

 This extension demonstrates the end-to-end flow for initializing a MetaMask Smart Account, generating and signing a